samdze/playdate-nim/README.md

 ---
 This project is a work in progress, here's what is missing right now:
-- various playdate.sound funcionalities (but FilePlayer and SamplePlayer are available)
+- various playdate.sound funcionalities (but FilePlayer, SamplePlayer and SoundSequence are available)
 - playdate.json, but you can use Nim std/json, which is very convenient
 - advanced playdate.lua features, but basic Lua interop is available
 - playdate.scoreboards, undocumented even in the official C API docs